SANTA ROSA COUNTY SHERIFF’S OFFICE

 * All inmates, regardless of indigent status will, upon determination that they will remain incarcerated after first appearance or who remain incarcerated for a period of time in excess of 24 hours, shall receive an initial “mail packet” consisting of (4) postcards, (2) envelopes, (4) sheets of paper, and (1) pencil.
 Appropriate postage will be attached when mail items are presented by inmates to be “mailed out”.* You may receive, from an outside source, an unlimited amount of plain or “metered” postcards (as long as they are received in accordance with rules concerning no “packages”), however; a limit of (2) plain or metered envelopes (First Class postage printed and permanently affixed by a postal meter or the U.S. Postal Service) and (4) sheets of paper will be allowed per incoming correspondence.
-All envelopes and paper received in excess of the allowed amount will be put in your personal property.
+Items of excess or items considered contraband will be inspected and returned to sender.
+A stamp will be placed on the mail explaining the reason for the denial and return to sender.
+The inmate the mail was intended for will be sent a notification form of the denial during mail distribution..
 All inmates will be allowed a maximum of (10) plain or metered envelopes in their possession at any one time.
 All envelopes in excess of (10) will be considered contraband and will be confiscated and placed in your personal property.
 Postcards must be of light-colored card stock of dimensions consistent with the postcards sold by the United States Postal Service.

 Items put into your personal property, due to being in excess or unauthorized, will not be removed without prior approval from the Support Supervisor.